-Sure, it’s wonderful to be an actor who auditions for scripted work and plays the role you are given, but what do you want to make and how do you do it?
+Sure, it’s wonderful to be an actor who auditions for scripted work and plays the role you are given, but what do you want to make and say and how do you do it?

-What are your loves, hates, hopes, fears?
+So what are your loves, hates, hopes, fears?
 What do you find funny?
 What are you great at?
 What stories are you itching share?
-What’s challenging you so much that you need to make a something that get’s others talking about it?
+What’s challenging you so much that you need to make a something that gets others talking about it?

 Don’t wait.
 Create!